zowe/community/Technical-Steering-Committee/contributing.md

 The main source of the truth for who is committer and administrator for the project will be Teams on the Zowe GitHub ([Github Teams](https://github.com/orgs/zowe/teams)).
 Each Squad will have a Committers, Contributors and Administrators teams.

-This document focuses on code related privileges.
-Some squads may have different requirements and rights for different members.
-From the perspective of the project the key distinction is between the committers and contributors as if there is a vote on any topic the committers have vote while contributors don't.
+This document focuses on describing baseline code-related privileges.
+Individual squads may have additional requirements, may define other privileges, and may describe the applicability for their members beyond this baseline.
+However, as a general rule, from the perspective of the project the key distinction between the Committer role and the Contributor role should remain consistent across all squads.
+That distinction is as follows:  in situations where a Squad requests or requires a vote on any topic, Committers are permitted to vote, whereas Contributors are NOT permitted to vote.

 ## Roles